greim/hoxy/README.md

-# Warning

-Hoxy now follows the Node JS convention where odd minor versions indicate a certain degree of instability.
-Hoxy is currently in its 0.3.x incarnation.
-Feel free to report and help track down any issues you may find.
-Thanks.

 # Overview

 Hoxy is a web-hacking proxy for [node.js](http://nodejs.org/), intended for use by web developers.
 Using hoxy, you can act as a "man in the middle" and alter HTTP requests and responses as they flow over the network, based on a set of conditional rules.
 Hoxy otherwise behaves like a standalone proxy server.
-Hoxy was conceived as a way to complement debuggers like Firebug, which let you manipulate the client runtime but not the underlying HTTP conversation.
+Hoxy supplements debuggers like Firebug, which let you manipulate the client runtime but not the underlying HTTP conversation.

 ## Table of Contents